-As natural scavengers in the wild, captive hermit crabs enjoy a varied diet.
+As natural scavengers, captive hermit crabs enjoy a varied diet.
 As per Marine Ecology, they’ll eat anything they find but seldom consume the same food twice in 24 hours.

-Hermit crabs are drawn to sweet tastes and aromas, which makes bananas an appealing fruit.
+Hermit crabs are drawn to sweet tastes and aromas, making bananas appealing.
 The Cavendish banana, the most common type in grocery stores, is hermit crab-safe.

 Bananas are high in calories, so 1-2 slices will give hermit crabs energy to get through the day.
-Immediately remove any uneaten banana, as it’ll spoil in the heat and humidity.
+Immediately remove any uneaten banana because it’ll spoil in the heat and humidity.

 As hermit crabs have no teeth, the softness of banana makes them easy to swallow and digest.